 - Language Requirement: Students must meet all the English language requirements to study at UAlberta.

-The University of Alberta is awarding funding for deserving applicants to support their study at the university.
+The University of Alberta is awarding scholarship for deserving applicants to support their study at the university.
 Selected candidates will be awarded the $5,000 award.